abhiTronix/vidgear/docs/help/writegear_ex.md

 &nbsp;

-## Using WriteGear's Compression Mode for RSTP/RTP Live-Streaming
+## Using WriteGear's Compression Mode for RTSP/RTP Live-Streaming

-In Compression Mode, you can use WriteGear for livestreaming with traditional protocols such as RSTP/RTP.
+In Compression Mode, you can use WriteGear for livestreaming with traditional protocols such as RTSP/RTP.
 The example to achieve that is as follows:

 ??? new "New in v0.2.6"
     This example was added in `v0.2.6`.

-!!! alert "This example assume you already have a RSTP Server running at specified RSTP address with format *`rtsp://[RTSP_ADDRESS]:[RTSP_PORT]/[RTSP_PATH]`* for publishing video frames."
+!!! alert "This example assume you already have a RTSP Server running at specified RTSP address with format *`rtsp://[RTSP_ADDRESS]:[RTSP_PORT]/[RTSP_PATH]`* for publishing video frames."

-??? tip "Creating your own RSTP Server locally"
+??? tip "Creating your own RTSP Server locally"
-    If you want to create your RSTP Server locally, then checkout [**rtsp-simple-server**](https://github.com/aler9/rtsp-simple-server) - a ready-to-use and zero-dependency server and proxy that allows users to publish, read and proxy live video and audio streams through various protocols such as RSTP, RTMP etc.
+    If you want to create your RTSP Server locally, then checkout [**rtsp-simple-server**](https://github.com/aler9/rtsp-simple-server) - a ready-to-use and zero-dependency server and proxy that allows users to publish, read and proxy live video and audio streams through various protocols such as RTSP, RTMP etc.

-!!! danger "Make sure to change RSTP address `rtsp://localhost:8554/mystream` with yours in following code before running!"
+!!! danger "Make sure to change RTSP address `rtsp://localhost:8554/mystream` with yours in following code before running!"

 ```python hl_lines="10 15"